What is a pitch deck?

 2.- Make sure your slides stand out

 Great design has become a quintessential part of any pitch deck.
 A deck is probably the first look people will get of your product, so make sure to wow them early on.
-(Some good presentation software can help with that).
+(Some good presentation software or pitch deck design service can help with that).

 3.- Get your deck in front of EVERYONE